-(CNN) -- Here's a look at the life of Andrea Yates, who was found not guilty by reason of insanity in of drowning her five children.
+(CNN) -- Here's a look at the life of Andrea Yates, who was found not guilty by reason of insanity in the drowning of her five children.

 Personal: Birth date: July 2, 1964